puchka/template-Labelling-Topics-with-wikipedia/README.md

 ```

 # Relative Issues
 For any problem, you can create issue here and for merging new changes make pull request.
-For any further query you can communicate on bansari.jan93@gmail.com
+For any further query you can communicate on bansari.jan93@gmail.com or bansari.shah@coviam.com

 ## License